Obsessive secrecy in intelligence agencies – the dangers

 Obsessive secrecy encourages bad behaviour

-The habit of prioritising secrecy above everything means people are hurt, laws are broken, and missions are compromised.
+The habit of prioritising secrecy above everything means people can be hurt, laws broken, and missions compromised.
 Working for a prolonged period in a culture of secrecy changes behaviour and it can distort beliefs and values.
 Obsessive secrecy can bring out the worst of people.

 Secrecy is used to cover mistakes